green mung bean hummus with green pitted olives and mixed seeds tahini

-The husband doesn't like hummus much in it's original avatar.
+The husband doesn't like hummus much in it's original form.
 So I devised a salad that reminds me of hummus and rids him of the pasty feeling that he dislikes about it.

 And this Green mung bean hummus serves the same purpose.
-I don't make a paste of boiled green mung, just mash it lightly for myself and keep it whole for him.
-Works really well.
+I don't make it very smooth but keep the mung bean hummus a bit course in texture.
+Works really well for both of us.
 Minimal cooking, minimal blending and great taste.

 I even packed this chunky green mung Hummus in his lunch box one day.
 I have been posting his lunch box pictures on my page since there were many requests for healthy and balanced lunch box ideas.

 You can check out healthy options for adult lunch boxes here on my page.